saravana-1042/Language-Translator/README.md

 Before setting up the project, ensure you have the following:
 An Azure account: You'll need an Azure account to create and manage Azure services.
 An Azure Virtual Machine: Set up an Azure VM to host the server-side code for your application.
-A registered domain: Register a domain name (e.g., example.com) with a domain registrar and configure the DNS settings to point to your Azure VM's IP address.
+A registered domain: Register a domain name transapp.southindia.cloudapp.azure.com with a domain registrar and configure the DNS settings to point to your Azure VM's IP address.

 # Setup Instructions